 - Intangible benefits you would have otherwise received from the deceased, such as loss of companionship, loss of care, loss of nurturing, or loss of consortium

-If a wrongful death claim is being brought by the deceased’s estate, the claim is meant to recover losses the deceased’s death caused to their estate like:
+If the deceased’s estate is bringing a wrongful death claim, the claim is meant to recover losses the deceased’s death caused to their estate like:

 - Medical costs from the deceased’s last injury or illness resulting from the motorcycle accident

 - Pain and suffering the deceased experienced before they died and

 You will need to ensure you can prove the damages you’re claiming.
 Otherwise, your case will not be seen as valid, and you might have trouble getting compensation.
 You will also need to meet the same burden of proof that the deceased victim would have had to meet if they had survived the motorcycle accident.